 St Andrew seems to have been a local favourite as there is not one - but two St Andrew's Churches in Evandale.
 The St Andrew's Anglican Church that stands today is actually the third Church of England built in the town.
 The original was constructed with bricks from the abandoned works of the Evandale-Launceston Water Tunnel and opened in 1837.
 A new, larger, red brick church was completed around 1844, before being demolished in 1871 due to faulty foundations.
 The present church was built with many of the original bricks and consecrated in 1872.

 The hotel was built in 1847 by Thomas Fall after leaving Blenheim.
 The large brick store was originally part of the early police buildings.
 The two storey Georgian hotel is classified by the National Trust, the hotel features 160-year-old convict-built walls in its beer garden.
 They are the remnants of the old watch house and convict cells where it is believed criminals were housed before being transported to Hobart.
 Among the prisoners who served time at Evandale was John Kelly, father of Australia's most notorious bushranger Ned Kelly.
-The Clarendon Arms was "home" to Kelly during his final two years as a convict, during which time he was part of a road gang that built to road from Longford to Evandale.
+The Clarendon Arms was "home" to Kelly during his final two years as a convict, during which time he was part of a road gang that built the road from Longford to Evandale.

 The old pub known to some as the pub where Mark "Chopper" Read was drinking before he shot former bikie boss Sidney Collins.
 Chopper spent six years in Risdon prison for shooting Collins after being at the Clarendon Arms in Evandale in 1992.
 Location: 13 Russell Street, cnr Scone Street, Evandale.